 Lots of fish most places in the swimming enclosure - they are used to being hand-fed bread-scraps.
 The south side of Tanjung Tengah is known for sightings of harmless reef sharks although I did not see any.

-I took this shot from the second floor balcony of the little restaurant adjoining Redang Bay resort.
+I took this shot from the second floor balcony of SAND FLY, the little restaurant adjoining Redang Bay resort.
 Not a bad place for a late afternoon beer.
 Or three.
 That's Redang Bay's bar deck just below - beers the same price but it hasn't got the elevation.
 Tends to be popular at night with pretty loud music.

-Pasir Panjang - South.
-Sometimes called Shark Bay although that is more likely to be confined to the area left of camera adjacent Tanjung Tengah where harmless reef sharks are often seen.This beach is a continuation of the same lovely sand, clear water and continuous strip of resorts.
+This beach is a continuation of the same lovely sand, clear water and continuous strip of resorts.
 It has less boat traffic and picks up the cooling sea-breeze better than Panjang North.

 Surprisingly uncrowded in this late morning shot.
 Perhaps everyone was off on the snorkelling boat trips all the resorts put on - dozens of families and couples from my resort alone took the morning trip each day.
 The beach always seemed to be busiest late afternoon near sunset.